Salary Survey Icon

 If you are thinking of starting your own business, you are not alone.
 Many hygienists are exploring unconventional business models that allow them the flexibility and freedom of being their own boss.
-Some ways that hygienists may be their own bosses include these inventive business models:
+Read on for ways hygienists are becoming their own bosses including these inventive business models:

 Mobile dental practice